inventree/InvenTree/CONTRIBUTING.md

 ## Migration Files

 Any required migration files **must** be included in the commit, or the pull-request will be rejected.
-If you change the underlying database schema, make sure you run `invoke migrate` and commit the migration files before submitting the PR.
+If you change the underlying database schema, make sure you run `invoke main.migrate` and commit the migration files before submitting the PR.

 *Note: A github action checks for unstaged migration files and will reject the PR if it finds any!*